watchX-and-robots/Xwatch-V.2-For-watchX/README.md

 Xwatch Is A Watch Face For watchX, It comes fully compatible with an included mobile app, or many common BLE UART Terminal Apps.

 **Features Of Xwatch V.2:**
-* Android & IOS App - BETA (Under Development 50%)
+* Android & IOS App - BETA (Under Development 99%)
 * Step Counting - Coming Soon In A Future Update
 * Wrist Wake - Coming Soon In A Future Update
-* BLE Syncing With App - Coming Soon In A Future Update
+* BLE Syncing With App
 * Date & Time
 * Calls & Text (BLE From Phone App) - Coming Soon In A Future Update
 * Screen Timeout (20 Seconds) - Coming Soon In A Future Update